Bob and Doug McKenzie

-Bob and Doug McKenzie are a pair of fictional Canadian brothers who hosted "Great White North", a sketch which was introduced on SCTV for the show's third season when it moved to CBC Television in 1980.
+Bob and Doug McKenzie are a pair of fictional Canadian brothers who hosted "Great White North", a sketch that was introduced on SCTV for the show's third season when it moved to CBC Television in 1980.
 Bob is played by Rick Moranis and Doug is played by Dave Thomas.
 Although created originally as filler to both satisfy and mock network Canadian content demands, the duo became a pop culture phenomenon in both Canada and the United States.
-The characters were later revived for an animated series, Bob & Doug, which premiered on Global in 2009.
+The characters became the focus of a bestselling comedy album, The Great White North, in 1981 and starred in a feature film, Strange Brew, in 1983.
+They were later revived for an animated series, Bob & Doug, which premiered on Global in 2009.

 History

 "Great White North" (originally known as "Kanadian Korner") is a panel show that played upon Canadian stereotypes.
 Bob and Doug, two dim-witted beer-swilling brothers wearing heavy winter clothing and tuques, would comment on various elements of Canadian life and culture, frequently employing the interjection "Eh?" and derisively calling each other "hoser."
-Among the topics discussed were snow routes, the Canadian-built robot arm on the Space Shuttle, the inappropriateness of bedtime stories about dog fights, flat tires, and "why there aren't enough parking spaces at take-out donut shops."
+Among the topics discussed were snow routes, the Canadarm, the inappropriateness of bedtime stories about dog fights, flat tires, and "why there aren't enough parking spaces at take-out doughnut shops."

 The sketch was conceived when SCTV moved to the CBC television network.
 Due to the difference in the amount of time allocated for commercials, each episode to be broadcast on that network was two minutes longer than those syndicated to the United States.
 The CBC network heads asked the show's producers to add specifically identifiably Canadian content for those two minutes, in line with government broadcast regulations.
 Rick Moranis and Dave Thomas thought that this was a ridiculous request, given that the show had been taped in Canada, with a mostly Canadian cast and crew, for two years.
 The request inspired them to create a parody that would incorporate every aspect of the humorous stereotype of Canadians.

 The segments were videotaped at the end of a day's shooting, with just Thomas and Moranis and a single camera operator.
 The sketches were for the most part improvised on the set, after which they would select the best ones for use on the program.

 Moranis recalled, "We went on the stage with no preparation, and did 15 [sketches].
 Two of them were lousy, in three we cracked up and fell apart... maybe six were keepers."
 Added Dave Thomas in a 2000 interview, "Rick and I used to sit in the studio, by ourselves – almost like happy hour – drink real beers, cook back bacon, literally make hot snack food for ourselves while we improvised and just talked.
 It was all very low key and stupid, and we thought, 'Well, they get what they deserve.
 This is their Canadian content.
 I hope they like it.'"